 Our philosophy at Palmetto Carriage Works is that our employees make the tour.
 From the ground crew that assists in the carriage loading to the guide that gives you your tour, our personnel is the most experienced in the industry.
 Most all carriage companies will tell you that their guides are the best.
 That is an arbitrary statement that is best left to you, the customer, to decide after your tour.
-I can tell you that the carriage tour guides at Palmetto have more years of carriage driving experience than any in the industry.
+I can tell you that the carriage tour guides at Palmetto have more years of carriage driving experience than any in the industry and we still ask our tour guides to have a license through the city of Charleston to lead our enchanting tours.
 I have been personally driving a carriage for over 25 years, longer than anyone else in Charleston.
 Much of our tour is derived from our years of experience.

 Andrew’s dedication goes far beyond being a punctual employee and a fantastic tour guide.
 He’s tattooed a team of mules on his leg to show his enthusiasm for his job and devotion to Palmetto (we didn’t make him get it, we swear!)
 Andrew’s commitment also extends to his country, where he is a Wheeled Vehicle Mechanic in the Army Reserve.
 If he’s got this much heart for job and country, you can be sure you’re going to get a great tour.

 An aspiring attorney, Shaun is a member of the South Carolina BAR.
 Shaun loves the Civil War and the pirate history of Charleston.

 Jim, or Brain, as he is affectionately called at Palmetto, specializes in Charleston’s early history, and travelling through Ansonborough, Charleston’s oldest suburb, dating back to 1740.
 If he’s not doing tours, you might see Brain decked out in a tuxedo, driving a white horse and carriage through town with a newlywed couple in the back.
 When not working, he enjoys sailing in the Charleston Harbor.